zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 [Msdiv 88] (#msdiv88) {#msdiv88 .ref .msdiv} (10 - 6)

-[APZ 88.1] (#apz88 .1) {#apz88 .1 .ref .apz} "The love affairs do not stick to things”
+[APZ 88.1] (#apz88 .1) {#apz88 .1 .ref .apz} "The love affairs do not stick to things"
-“Sticky work” means saws to the treaded properties.
+"Sticky work" means saws to the treaded properties.
 Greatly divine And men prefer tandy properties.
 Taste.
 Hopefully.
 Desire.
 Aleth.
-From that fact, the treaded virtues “stick work”.
-Someone's This “love work” is the craving of the secret, and the image craving with their eye The shedded stone, exists.
-Sound cravings from the nose, odor cravings from the nose, tongue Rare craving, kaine touch craving, heart dharma craving shedding, stone, There exists, is this “Satyah” craving of someone who is in the first place Is it the fire of wisdom, whether they were born, and the wisdom was burned in the fire, Their eye does not indulge in image craving (iv).
+From that fact, the treaded virtues "stick work".
+Someone's This "love work" is the craving of the secret, and the image craving with their eye The shedded stone, exists.
+Sound cravings from the nose, odor cravings from the nose, tongue Rare craving, kaine touch craving, heart dharma craving shedding, stone, There exists, is this "Satyah" craving of someone who is in the first place Is it the fire of wisdom, whether they were born, and the wisdom was burned in the fire, Their eye does not indulge in image craving (iv).
 Ungullible. does not exist. (v) Kanin Sound cravings (should be applied here (iv)) Odourous cravings from the nose (here (iv)